 Why should I become a member of The Texas Tribune?

-What is the length of my membership?
+What is the length of my membership, and what is automatic billing renewal (ABR)?

 Can I make a contribution without becoming a member?